Are you buying a new home in Clearwater? Park Property Group can help.

 We'll find the home of your dreams in the Clearwater area, and when that happens, I'll thoroughly develop your home purchase offer.
 The offer will be tailored exactly to your needs and the home, including many contingencies, such as getting financing, completing the home inspection, and a clear title.

 When we submit your purchase offer, you'll likely want to present "earnest money."
 This is a cash deposit made to a home seller to secure an offer to buy the property, and it's typically put towards the closing costs.
 If the offer is accepted by the seller, we should close on the home within 30 to 60 days afterward.
 This allows ample time for your mortgage financing.

 Step 6 – Negotiate the deal

-In addition, we'll work within your financing budget.
-And at the end of the day, we'll formulate a contract that is best for you.
+In addition, we'll work within your financing limits.
+And at the end of the day, we'll formulate a deal that works well for you.

-Step 7 – Get your loan
+Step 7 – Get a loan

 Step 8 – Close the deal

-The estimate depends on the loan amount.
-RESPA requirements order that it has to include all closing costs and fall within a close range of accuracy, and I'll review the estimate and let you know if everything looks adequate.
+The estimate depends on the loan amount, and RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll analyze the estimate and let you know if it all looks okay.

 Step 9 – Move in